D-X-Y/landmark-detection/README.md

 # Landmark Detection

-This project contains several landmark detection algorithms, implemented in [PyTorch](pytorch.org).
+This project contains three landmark detection algorithms, implemented in [PyTorch](pytorch.org).

+- Style Aggregated Network for Facial Landmark Detection, CVPR 2018
+- Supervision-by-Registration: An Unsupervised Approach to Improve the Precision of Facial Landmark Detectors, CVPR 2018
+- Teacher Supervises Students How to Learn from Partially Labeled Images for Facial Landmark Detection, ICCV 2019

 ## Style Aggregated Network for Facial Landmark Detection

 The training and testing codes for [SAN (CVPR 2018)](https://xuanyidong.com/publication/cvpr-2018-san/) are located in the [SAN directory](https://github.com/D-X-Y/landmark-detection/tree/master/SAN).

 ## Supervision-by-Registration: An Unsupervised Approach to Improve the Precision of Facial Landmark Detectors